delta-gamma/cop701bitcoin/README.md

 1. Making a transaction: The host is given an option to make a transaction of bitcoins to some other host.
 2. Verifying the ledger: At any point of time, a host can verify its ledger with the ledger's of all other nodes.

-To stop the execution, use the command "exit".
+# To stop the execution

+ Use the command "exit".

+# For Adding Host on the fly:

+For adding a host in the already genrated network, type " py execfile("addHostonfly.py") " command in the mininet terminal.
+Then, enter the identifier of the host created.(Suppose host h5 is to be created, '5' is the identifier of the host).
+Remeber hosts are created in sequential order.